-Before a public memorial, Beirut needs to heal
+Before a memorial to the port explosion, Beirut needs to heal

 For many, then, it may seem inappropriate that discussions are underway to build a memorial site to honour the victims of the devastating blast.